Importance of Terpenes in CBD

 The importance of Terpenes in CBD cannot be overemphasised.
 If you’re looking for the best selection of CBD products that haven’t been stripped of the powerhouse known as active Terpenes, you have definitely come to the right place.
 Terpenes have a key role to play in differentiating the effects of the various cannabis strains.
 Terpenoids and Terpenes are a large class of naturally occurring organic compounds which are known as isoprenes, as their structure is based on repeating isoprene (C5H8) units.
 Terpenes are major constituents of plant resin and essential oils extracted from plants and aromatic compounds that are found in thousands of plant species which are also responsible for the various flavour and fragrances of the cannabis.
 Awareness of their potential properties has only recently come to light.
 As Terpenes are precursors to cannabinoids, the abundance of Terpenes is usually a sign of high cannabinoid levels as Terpenes are the ‘building blocks’ of the cannabis plant.

 Enjoy CBD UK offer Next Day delivery if you order BEFORE 3pm Monday to Thursday.
-If you order on Friday your parcel will be delivered on the next working day Monday – except Bank Holidays or Religious Festivals such as Christmas or Easter which will take a day longer.
+If you order on Friday after the 3pm cut-off, Saturday or Sunday, your parcel will be processed on the next working day Monday, and delivered on Tuesday – except Bank Holidays or Religious Festivals such as Christmas or Easter which will take a day longer.